School Science Lessons

 If the density of the object is greater than the density of the fluid, its weight will be greater than the upthrust and it will sink.

-If the density of the object is less than the density of the fluid, the upthrust will be the greater than its weight and the object will be pushed upwards towards the surface.
+If the density of the object is less than the density of the fluid, the upthrust will be the greater than its weight and the object will be pushed upwards to the surface.

 As the object rises above the surface, how much fluid it displaces decreases.